decentralized-identity/didwebvh-rs/README.md

 A complete implementation of the [did:webvh](https://identity.foundation/didwebvh/v1.0/) method in Rust.
 Supports version 1.0 spec.

-This library implements the [Rust SSI Library](https://github.com/spruceid/ssi) resolver traits for use in universal resolvers such as the [Affinidi DID resolver](https://github.com/affinidi/affinidi-tdk-rs/tree/main/crates/affinidi-did-resolver) or your own.

 A helpful implementation site is the [webvh DID Method Information](https://didwebvh.info/) site